Bayern's Bundesliga rivals Leipzig, Leverkusen both lose - WHIZ News

 BERLIN (AP) — Bayern Munich’s closest challengers, Leipzig and Bayer Leverkusen, both lost in the Bundesliga on Saturday to give the eight-time defending champions a chance to move seven points clear at the top.

-Second-place Leipzig lost 3-2 at relegation-threatened Mainz and third-place Leverkusen lost 1-0 at home to Wolfsburg.
+Second-place Leipzig lost 3-2 at relegation-threatened Mainz and third-place Leverkusen was beaten 1-0 at home to Wolfsburg.

 Bayern visits last-place Schalke on Sunday.

+“In principle we don’t need to talk about Bayern if we’re losing games,” Leipzig coach Julian Nagelsmann said of his team’s weakened challenge after just one win in four matches.
+“It’s about winning the games yourself.”

-American midfielder Tyler Adams got Leipzig off to a great start with a goal in the 15th minute, but Moussa Niakhaté scored twice for Mainz, either side of Marcel Halstenberg’s 30th-minute strike for the visitors.
+American midfielder Tyler Adams got his team off to a great start with a goal in the 15th minute, but Moussa Niakhaté scored twice for Mainz, either side of Marcel Halstenberg’s 30th-minute strike for the visitors.

 New signing Danny da Costa set up Leandro Barreiro for Mainz’s winner in the 50th.